Neurodiverse Learners

 Study Hacks for Self Directed Learning

-As a homeschooler or worldschooler you (and your parents) face a distinct challenge: What skills and habits will enable me to be a successful at self directed learning.
+As a homeschooler or worldschooler you (and your parents) face a distinct challenge: What skills and habits will enable me to be a successful self directed learner?
 In traditional school a lot of organization, time management, and study skills learning is done for you.
-There’s a bell that rings at the end of the […]
+You move through the same class schedule every day.
+There are […]

 Homeschool Climate Change Curriculum